yngalxx/Master_degree/README.md

 0. Before use:
     - clone the repository,
     - install requirements,
-    - clone additional 'image_size' repository from here: https://github.com/scardine/image_size and put in the same directory,
     - install Tesseract OCR using homebrew.
+    - run "python setup.py install"
-1. Run "python src/scraper_runner.py" to obtain high-resolution images from the Newspaper Navigator project.
+1. Run "python scraper_runner.py" to obtain high-resolution images from the Newspaper Navigator project.
-2. Run "python src/input_runner.py" to create model input data from source annotations files.
+2. Run "python input_runner.py" to create model input data from source annotations files.
-3. Run "python src/model_runner.py" to start training, evaluation or both (feel free to try various argument values).
+3. Run "python model_runner.py" to start training, evaluation or both (feel free to try various argument values).
-4. Run "python src/metric_runner.py" to calculate the average precision (AP) for each class, as well as its mean value (mAP).
+4. Run "python metric_runner.py" to calculate the average precision (AP) for each class, as well as its mean value (mAP).
-5. Run "python src/visualization_runner.py" to visualize several random model predictions.
+5. Run "python visualization_runner.py" to visualize several random model predictions.
-6. Run "python src/predict_runner.py" if you want to make prediction on your own single newspaper image.
+6. Run "python predict_runner.py" if you want to make prediction on your own single newspaper image.

 **IMPORTANT:**
 - Pytorch related packages are not included in requirements.txt, use the following commands to install them: "pip3 install torch==1.10.2+cu113 torchvision==0.11.3+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html" if you intend to use the GPU, or "pip3 install torch==1.10.2 torchvision==0.11.3" if you intend to use the CPU (not recommended for model training).</em>
-- Each script with 'runner' in its name is a command line application.
+- Each src script with 'runner' in its name is a command line application.
 Run it with argument '--help' to see the description of the other arguments.
 - Valid paths are generated automatically, but you can provide specific ones using click arguments in the command line for each runner.